 The financial aid program at the University of Oklahoma Health Sciences Center is administered in accordance with policies and guidelines in compliance with federal, state, and local regulations.
-For the 2019-2020 FAFSA, the application was made available October 1, 2018, and 2017 tax information will be utilized.
-For the 2020-2021 FAFSA, the application was made available October 1, 2019, and 2018 tax information will be utilized.
+For the 2022-2023 FAFSA, the application was made available October 1, 2021, and 2020 tax information will be utilized.

 The University bases its awards on demonstrated financial need, which is the difference between a family's expected contribution (EFC), and the student's yearly educational expenses.
 Expenses of the family other than the student cannot be included in the student expense budget, except for child daycare/dependent care cost (on a case by case basis).
 Federal financial aid policy precludes federal financial aid dollars being used to otherwise support a student's family.
 Since the same method for analyzing need (Federal Methodology) is used in determining each family's ability to assist with academic year expenses, the amount of financial support expected from the student's family will be virtually the same at all institutions.
 The student's family, spouse, and the student are expected to make a maximum effort to assist with educational expenses.
 The basis upon which need-based programs are built is that the family is primarily responsible, to the extent they are able, for financing the student's education.